Introduction to the Local Nature Recovery Strategy

 LNRS Senior Advisor, Natural England

 Natural England are a Supporting Authority for all of the LNRS’s around the Country and provide a conduit to advice from DEFRA, the Environment Agency and the Forestry Commission.
-Natural England have provided a Senior Advisor to support and advise Kent County Council with the LNRS process.
-Karen brings over 30 years of experience in the environmental sector having worked in the charitable, private and government sectors.
+Natural England have provided two Senior Advisors to support and advise Kent County Council with the LNRS process.

 Regulations and further guidance